ramses0/bash-dialog/README.md

 It isn’t actually a popup menu per-se but you get the best bang for your buck as far as using standard unix-isms and it is pretty much universally available since it’s a bash builtin.

 In actuality though, you only want to use the "select f in ..." idiom as a fallback for when the dialog command isn’t available.
 The following shell / dialog script is kindof ugly but gets the job done as far as providing the same inputs and outputs as above but with a more comfortable user interface.

+Please see the: dmenu.sh and dmenu.opt for my take on this useful little bash tool.

+They both depend on the "dialog" command being available, usually `apt-get install dialog`